 - Providing students with professional writing instruction.

-Additionally, PEN/Faulkner prioritizes working with under-resourced schools – of the 4,437 students we served across our four education programs last year, 89.3% of them attended Title I schools, where at least 40% of students participate in free and reduced meal programs.
+Additionally, PEN/Faulkner prioritizes working with under-resourced schools – of the 4,007 students we served across our education programs in the 2020-21 school year, 95.1% of them attended Title I schools, where at least 40% of students participate in free and reduced meal programs.

-25% of our 287 program sessions were also part of our Nuestras Voces initiative, which brings Latinx- and Hispanic-centric versions of three of our four education programs to students in the schools we work with, and through which we are starting to address the systemic diversity challenges facing Latinx- and Hispanic-identified students and English Language Learners.
+22.1% of the students we served were also part of our Nuestras Voces initiative, which brings Latinx- and Hispanic-centric versions of two of our education programs to students in the schools we work with, and through which we are starting to address the systemic diversity challenges facing Latinx- and Hispanic-identified students and English Language Learners.

 At the same time, while literature is by no means a cure-all, we believe that being able to connect through storytelling is vital for our wellbeing.
 In a virtual visit with writer Patrice Vecchione (Ink Knows No Borders), after she gave students poetic license, saying “You are now… given permission to write everything you want and anything you want,” one middle schooler wrote: